 Certificate Chain: See Certification Path.

 Certification Path: A linked sequence of one or more public-key certificates, or one or more public-key certificates and one attribute certificate, that enables a certificate user to verify the signature on the last certificate in the path, and thus enables the user to obtain (from that last certificate) a certified public key, or certified attributes, of the system entity that is the subject of that last certificate.
 Synonym for Certificate Chain.
 [RFC 4949].

+Certificate Policy (CP): A named set of rules that indicates the applicability of a certificate to a particular community and/or class of application with common security requirements.
+[RFC 3647].

+Certification Practice Statement (CPS): A statement of the practices that a certification authority employs in issuing, managing, revoking, and renewing or re-keying certificates.
+[RFC 3647].

 Certificate Signing Request (CSR): A CSR is sent to a CA to request a certificate.
 A CSR contains a Public Key of the end-entity that is requesting the certificate.